toitlang/toit/README.md

 *NOTE*

 To access the device `/dev/ttyUSB0` on Linux you probably need to be a member of some group, normally either `uucp` or `dialout`.
-To see which group you are a member of and which group owns the device, plug in an ESP32 to the USB port and try:
+To see which groups you are a member of and which group owns the device, plug in an ESP32 to the USB port and try: